quimnut/brewcompetition-docker/README.md

 - `chmod 600 ./appdata/acme.json`
 - Edit all of the environment variables in docker-compose.yml ensuring you do not miss the the 2 traefik labels containing the DNS hostname of your web site
 - Edit traefik.yml and update the email for your LetsEncrypt SSL cert.
-- Make sure your DNS works and your firewall is confiugred to allow ports 80 and 443.
+- Make sure your DNS works and your firewall is configured to allow ports 80 and 443.
 - `docker-compose up -d`

 The ADMIN credentials are only applied when the database is first created.